icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [cl-all](https://codeberg.org/shinmera/cl-all) - A script to run Lisp snippets in multiple implementations.
 This allows you to quickly compare implementation behaviour and differences. [zlib][33].

+## Language libraries

+## Lisp parsers

+* [Eclector](https://github.com/fstamour/breeze/) - A portable Common Lisp reader that is highly customizable, can recover from errors and can return concrete syntax trees.
+  * *under active development*
+* [rewrite-cl](https://github.com/atgreen/rewrite-cl) - Read, modify, and write Common Lisp source code while preserving whitespace and comments.
+MIT. *Built with LLMs*.

+See also:

+* [breeze](https://github.com/fstamour/breeze/) - experiments on workflows for Common Lisp.
+WIP.

 Language extensions
 ===================